The Saint Paul Public Library is fine-free.

 It’s fiscally responsible.
 Due to the rise in electronic materials (which do not accrue late fines) and other factors, fines are not a sustainable form of revenue for the library.
 Money collected from fines and fees has gone down steadily for the past 10 years.

-Resources, case studies from other libraries, and the latest news.
+Resources, case studies from other libraries, and updates.